Xavante language

-The Xavante language is an Akuwẽ (Central Jê) language (Jê, Macro-Jê) spoken by the Xavante people in the area surrounding Eastern Mato Grosso, Brazil.
+Xavante (/sh@'vaenti:/ shə-VAN-tee) is an Akuwẽ (Central Jê) language spoken by the Xavante people in the area surrounding Eastern Mato Grosso, Brazil.
 The Xavante language is unusual in its phonology, its ergative object–agent–verb word order, and its use of honorary and endearment terms in its morphology.

 The Xavante people are approximately 18,380 individuals in 170 villages as of 2014, but the language is spoken by 9,600 people, of whom about 7,000 are monolingual.
 The current speakers, made up of all ages, use the language vigorously and hold positive attitudes towards Xavante.
 It has been orthographically rendered as Chavante and Shavante, and is also called Akuen, Akwen, A’uwe Uptabi, A’we, Crisca, Pusciti, and Tapuac.

 Classification

 Xavante is a member of the Jê language family, itself a member of the Macro-Gê stock.
 This stock is spoken in a wide distribution of non-central Brazil; Macro-Gê is also popular in the eastern, northern, and central, and southwestern parts of the country, as well as being distributed in nearby Bolivia, Paraguay, and Argentina, but the Jê family is its only remaining large subgroup, with other languages remaining in isolates due to extinction.
 Within Jê, its 16 languages are distributed in four divisions; northern, north-eastern, central, and southern, and are better preserved than other languages in the stock due to its inland-inhabiting speakers.
 Xavante is classified in the central, alongside Xerente, Xakriaba, and Akroa.
 The stock is marked by a large presence of nasal vowels, this also being marked in the proto- Jê reconstructed language.
 Consonant inventories of the Macro-Ge stock are of medium size, with Xavante historically undergoing a phonological change from velar consonants to glottal stops.
 All are mildly synthetic, without complex morphology, and have SV constituent orders.